plotdevice/plotdevice/README.md

 #### Installing PlotDevice Libraries

-‘[Libraries](http://plotdevice.io/manual#lib)’ are Python modules that have been written specifically for PlotDevice.
-To install a Library, copy its folder to `~/Library/Application Support/PlotDevice` and then [`ximport`](http://nodebox.net/code/index.php/Libraries) it from your script.
+‘[Libraries](http://plotdevice.io/tut/Libraries)’ are Python modules that have been written specifically for PlotDevice.
+To install a Library, copy its folder to `~/Library/Application Support/PlotDevice` and then `import` it from your script.
-Libraries can be installed individually or en masse using the archive ([35 MB](http://plotdevice.io/libs/plotdevice-libs.zip)) from the PlotDevice website.
+Libraries can be installed individually or en masse using the archive ([35 MB](http://plotdevice.io/extras/plotdevice-libs.zip)) from the PlotDevice website.

 #### Installing Python modules